mlolab/MoTEF/README.md

 We provide an example notebook with the code to run experiments.

 The code for the synthetic problems is in ``synthetic/``

+The code for symbolically verifying our choices of parameters is in ``symb-verification/``